The Nightwatchman: One Man Revolution

 In February 2007, he announced a solo album, One Man Revolution, which was released on April 24, 2007, in the US and May 7 worldwide.
 The Nightwatchman's first headlining gig was played June 17, 2007, at the House of Blues in Dallas, Texas.
-Morello has toured since the CD was released and said he plans to tour the U.S. again in the fall.
-After seeing an early screening of the Michael Moore film Sicko Morello wrote the song, "Alone Without You" which featured in closing credits of the film and also with a music video directed by Moore in the DVD release.
+After seeing an early screening of the Michael Moore film Sicko, Morello wrote the song "Alone Without You", which featured in closing credits of the film and also with a music video directed by Moore in the DVD release.
 The song was also made available as an iTunes bonus track for One Man Revolution.
-Morello toured in support of the album as the opening act for Ben Harper During this tour, Morello joined Harper onstage on several occasions for a cover of Bob Dylan's "Masters of War", on which he plays the electric guitar in the style for which he's best known.
+Morello toured in support of the album as the opening act for Ben Harper.
+During this tour, Morello joined Harper onstage on several occasions for a cover of Bob Dylan's "Masters of War", on which he plays the electric guitar in the style for which he's best known.
 Other prominent musicians who Morello shared the stage with during the One Man Revolution tour includes, Serj Tankian, Perry Farrell, Jon Foreman from Switchfoot, Shooter Jennings, Nuno Bettencourt, Sen Dog from Cypress Hill, Jill Sobule, Boots Riley, Alexi Murdoch, Wayne Kramer from MC5, Slash and many others.